iAmAshuSahoo/react-beginner-project/src/Learning/NamasteReact/Ep1Inception/Notes.md

 It takes in 3 parameter element, attribute in the form of objects and props.
 Then createElement returns object.

 If we code like this things become hard for us, so we use JSX.

+ReactElemet is a Object.
+This becomes HTML that browser understands.

 Assignment
 1. Emmet - set of plug ins for text editors that allows for high speed coding and editing in html